BakingCode/ara-twitter/ara-twitter/readme.md

 ara-twitter Android
 =================

-ara-twitter is a library for consume twitter Rest API 1.1.
-Actually the library does not implement all the methods, only the most used but is accepting pull requests for complete all the api specification.
+ara-twitter is a library for consuming twitter Rest API 1.1.
+Actually, the library does not implement all the request methods, only the most used ones, but is accepting pull requests to complete the whole API specification.

 Using the library